Currently, this feature is behind the feature flag

 The About your Stage settings appear.

-- In Select Service, select an existing service or add a new one.
-Click Continue.
+In Select Service, select an existing service or add a new one.

-- In Specify Infrastructure, select an existing infrastructure or add a new one.
-Click Continue.
+In Specify Infrastructure, select an existing infrastructure or add a new one.

-- In Execution Strategies, select Rolling and click Use Strategy.
+In Execution Strategies, select Rolling, and then select Use Strategy.

 In Execution, you can see the Rollout Deployment step is added automatically.

-- Click Save.
-Your Remote Stage Template is saved to the repo branch.
+Your remote stage template is saved to the repo branch.